sreilly1977/dlh-cyber_security/blue_team/challenges/Week_14_Hard_Challenge/README.md

 **Answer:** Cobalt Strike

-**How it works:** Three independent indicators converge on Cobalt Strike:
+**How it works:** Four independent indicators converge on Cobalt Strike:

 **Beacon DLL names:** The strings beacon.dll and beacon.x64.dll are the Cobalt Strike beacon payload filenames.
 These are loaded into the injected process memory.

 **Named pipe convention:** The \\.\pipe\MSSE-1641-server pipe follows Cobalt Strike's known pipe naming pattern.
 Cobalt Strike uses named pipes for SMB beacon communication and commonly disguises them with names mimicking Microsoft Security Essentials (MSSE-<number>-server).

 **PowerShell cradle pattern:** The string IEX (New-Object Net.Webclient).DownloadString('http://127.0.0.1:%u/') is a Cobalt Strike PowerShell inject pattern used for executing PowerShell commands through the beacon without writing to disk.
 The 127.0.0.1:%u local loopback pattern is characteristic of Cobalt Strike's powerpick and execute-assembly commands.

 **C2 URI patterns:** The URIs /j.ad, /ca, and /submit.php match Cobalt Strike's configurable beacon HTTP profile for check-in, command acknowledgment, and data submission.

 **Why These Nine Specifically?**